RadaeePDF-Jugaad/RadaeePDF-Cordova/README.md

 ### License Activation

-You need to call this only when you have your own license, as the demo project already have a demo-premium license.
+For Android, you need to call this only when you have your own license, as the demo project already have a demo-premium license.
+For iOS, you have to call it before calling any other interface.

 ```javascript
 RadaeePDFPlugin.activateLicense(